UK Stocks-Factors to watch on June 9

 LONDON, Jan 20 Last year it was the strength of demand that caught the copper market by surprise.

-LONDON, June 9 Britain's FTSE 100 futures contract fell 0.2 percent on Tuesday, according to financial bookmakers.
+LONDON, June 9 Britain's FTSE 100 index is seen opening down by 6 to 8 points, or as much as 0.1 percent lower on Tuesday, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

 * The UK blue chip index closed down by 0.2 percent at 6,790.04 points on Monday.